FSSAI clarifies addition of protein binders in dairy products is not permitted

 The food safety authority pointed out that milk protein on its own is a good source of essential amino acids; they are easily digestible and do not contain any anti-nutritional factors like many plant-based proteins.
 “In addition, milk and milk products contain a wide array of proteins with biological activities ranging from antimicrobial ones to those facilitating absorption of nutrients, as well as acting as growth factors, hormones, enzymes, antibodies and immune stimulants,” it added.

-FSSAI said it remains “dedicated” to maintaining “natural integrity and quality” of food products and will continue to prioritize the health and well-being of the consumers.
+FSSAI said it remains “dedicated” to maintaining “natural integrity and quality” of food products and will continue to prioritise the health and well-being of the consumers.